-Only install and wire up the equipment when it is not live, i.e. when neither the electrical supply nor the 24 V auxiliary voltage nor the supply voltages of any other connected equipment is switched on.
+- Only install and wire up the equipment when it is not live, i.e. when neither the electrical supply nor the 24 V auxiliary voltage nor the supply voltages of any other connected equipment is switched on. - Make sure that the cabinet is safely disconnected (for instance, with a lock-out and warning signs).

-Take care that the cabinet is safely disconnected (with a lock-out, warning signs etc.).
-The individual voltages will be switched on for the first time during setup.

 The ground symbol r, which you will find in all the wiring diagrams, indicates that you must take care to provide an electrically conductive connection with the largest possible surface area between the unit indicated and the mounting plate in the switchgear cabinet.
 This connection is for the effective grounding of HF interference, and must not be confused with the PE- symbol $\frac{1}{2}$ (a protective measure to EN 60204).